-Folding down the special marker loop antenna, on the front of the RD8100M locator, activates the Marker mode.
+Folding down the special marker loop antenna, on the front of the MRX(G) marker locator, activates the Marker mode.

 In Marker mode, the locator can be used to locate a specific marker or to locate a buried conductor and a marker simultaneously.